storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 we can create a very interesting 1-of-$N$ Bitcoin bridge, instead of having to resort to outdated majority federated multisig bridges.

-This allows all kinds of exciting stuff to be built on top of Bitcoin.
+**This allows all kinds of exciting stuff to be built on top of Bitcoin**.
-Bitcoin is already the best money in the world, being the only ["sound money"](https://bitcoinmagazine.com/culture/history-bitcoin-sound-money-helps-society).
+Bitcoin is already the **best money in the world**, being the only ["sound money"](https://bitcoinmagazine.com/culture/history-bitcoin-sound-money-helps-society).
 However, due to its limited scalability, it is not suitable for wide adoption without either resorting to Layer 2 solutions, or by losing it's sound money properties by reducing the decentralization[^decentralication].
-Additionally, Bitcoin is not expressive enough to build interest applications.
+Additionally, Bitcoin is _not_ expressive enough to build interest applications.
 Things like prediction markets, decentralized exchanges, yield farming, Bitcoin-backed loans, and more have been brought to Bitcoin and left deep traumas.